 And, of course, the ceiling fresco has Eugene receiving honors from the Pope via the god, Mercury.
 It’s all rather impressive.

 So let us forgive Eugene his vanity, because without it we wouldn’t have this Baroque splendor to marvel at.
-To think Lower Belvedere is supposed to be the more functional of the two palaces!
+To think Lower Belvedere was supposed to be the more functional of the two palaces!

 Most of the other rooms to the east of the main entrance and shop area are now exhibition galleries.
 But you may still discover a marble-edged ceiling within, painted to look like a giant stone dome.